jansendavid/minima/_posts/index.md

+---
+layout: post
+title: "Some articles are just so short that we have to make the footer stick"
+categories: misc
+---
+# index object
 Let us first look at a minimal example.
 We will look at how one can create a simple index and what happens in the background.
 Looking at the itensor web page in the first example in the book [itensor-bookindex][itensor-bookindex] we saw the following: